 - Systematic Theology/Theological Ethics

-Students participating in the Trinity Fellows Program may opt for an interdisciplinary concentration in Theology and Society.
+Students participating in the Trinity Fellows Program may choose our interdisciplinary specialization:

 M.A.
 Learning Outcomes and Assessment Plan